begin-theadventure/lutris-scripts/lutris-scripts/Titanfall 2/Steam/EA App/Readme.md

     Launch options:

-    Lutris->right click on the banner->Configure->Game options->`-no-browser` saves resouces (albeit resulting in fewer features, including Properties), `+open steam://open/minigameslist` opens the mini-games list (which is less buggy) and `steam://rungameid/1237970` launches the game automatically->Save.
+    Lutris->right click on the banner->Configure->Game options->`+open steam://open/minigameslist` opens the mini-games list and `steam://rungameid/1237970` launches the game automatically.

+    I recommend using Steam in Big Picture mode.

     In the EA App: